n3mo/massmine/README.md

 ### Authenticating With Twitter

 If you are using the Twitter functionality of MassMine, you must authenticate with the Twitter servers.
 This is a requirement of Twitter.
 To do so, you must log in to (or create) an account at [Twitter's Developer Site](https://dev.twitter.com).
-Once logged in, you must create a new "application" at [](https://apps.twitter.com/).
-Write down the application "key" and "secret" provided by Twitter for your application.
+Once logged in, you must create a new "application" at [Twitter's Application Site](https://apps.twitter.com/).
+In your customization file, edit the entries for "key" and "secret" to include the corresponding codes provided to you by Twitter.
+You should also provide a name for your Twitter account in your configuration file.

 When you attempt to use MassMine to access Twitter for the first time, you will be asked to authenticate your account.
 In a terminal, you must enter the following commands: